alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

   1. You can download from www.gams.com.
   2. Make sure that your computer has Microsoft [Excel] and [Matlab] (R2013a or more recent)
 2. Download the folders contained on this GitHub repository.
-3. Open the [GAMS code] in the folder [SystemModel] and run the model
+3. Open the GAMS IDE, select File => Project, navigate to the folder Version1.5_SpatialDistributionOfWaterDepth\MultipleRun, enter a project name and click enter.
+4. Select File "SWAMPS_v1.5_MultipleRun_4Scen" and Open it.
+This file containts 4 scenarios: (1)Previous Management (Base Case), (2) Automatic Gates, (3) Invasive Vegetation 2X and (4) Invasive Vegetation 3X.
+5. Press F9 or File => Run to optimize.
+GAMS will generate results for the 4 scenarios: (1)ResultSim (Previous Management), (2) ResultOpt (Automatic Gates), (3) ResultCV2 (Invasive Vegetation 2X) and (4) ResultCV3 (Invasive Vegetation 3X).
-4. The GAMS script will generate a report with the model outputs.
-To display graphical results from the GAMS code, run the Matlab code "Generation_of_Figures"
+6. To display graphical results from the GAMS results generated in step 5, open Matlab, change to the folder, select the scenario name and run the Matlab code "Generation_of_Figures"
+7. To run other scenarios, see "Alternative Scenarios" below

-For more details, see this <a href="https://www.youtube.com/watch?v=e5REaVgslx8&feature=youtu.be" target="_blank">video</a> about how to start using the SWAMPS model.
+As a reference, see this <a href="https://www.youtube.com/watch?v=e5REaVgslx8&feature=youtu.be" target="_blank">video</a> about how to start using the SWAMPS model.

 <a href="https://www.youtube.com/watch?v=e5REaVgslx8&feature=youtu.be